The Five SeaSuns Bed and Breakfast Inn

 This historic home was built in 1926 by attorney, Thomas F. Trumbull, as a showcase in a new era of construction.
 The Dutch Colonial design provided for more open stairways and plentiful windows allowing natural lighting throughout the home.
 It was one of the first homes in Port Angeles to boast of having two full bathrooms in the upstairs.

 Mr. Trumbull came to the Olympic Peninsula to work with the timber and railroad industries in the expansion of the railroad to the west end of the peninsula to meet the demand for timber in the war effort.
-A part of that railroad bed still exists on the north side of Lake Crescent, know as the Spruce Trail.
+A part of that railroad bed still exists on the north side of Lake Crescent, known as the Spruce Trail.

 He later became a circuit judge and we are told was always uncomfortable in owning the home, feeling that it was too ostentatious for his position in the community since the home was completed shortly before the Great Depression.